-When was the last time you considered the aesthetic design of your website and how appealing it is to users'
+When was the last time you considered the aesthetic design of your website and how appealing it is to users?

 We’re constantly told to scale down images to reduce load speeds, with several studies suggesting the majority of users will abandon a site if pages take more than three seconds to load.

-However, it appears it isn’t just impatience that will put people off exploring your site, with a new infographic from Meridian Chiles highlighting the fact 94 per cent of people polled said they would mistrust a poorly-designed website.
+However, it appears it isn’t just impatience that will put people off exploring your site, with a new infographic from Meridian Chiles highlighting the fact that 94 per cent of people polled said they would mistrust a poorly-designed website.

 And it isn’t just your standard offering you need to be worried about these days, with almost three-fifths (57 per cent) of users stating they would not give a recommendation for a business if its mobile site isn’t up to scratch.